-The Winner of the 2016 Peerage of Science Reviewer Prize is Dr. Francesco Maria Sabatini.
+The Winner of the 2017 Peerage of Science Reviewer Prize is Dr. Martin Johnsson.

 The Reviewer Prize is first and foremost an academic recognition given by the Peer community, but it also includes a sum of 1000€ in appreciation for high-quality contribution to peer reviewing.

-Peerage of Science wishes to warmly thank all Peers who contributed reviews and participated in judging colleagues' reviewing work.
-Better peer review, and giving academic recognition such as this Reviewer Prize, is possible only thanks to all of You.
+Peerage of Science warmly thanks all Peers who contributed reviews and participated in judging colleagues' reviewing work, for yet another year.
+Better peer review, and meaningful academic recognition such as this Reviewer Prize, is possible only thanks to all of You.

 About The Reviewer Prize:

 The Reviewer Prize is given every year to the best peer reviewer in Peerage of Science.
 The winner is determined by taking the weighted average of PEQ scores accumulated in Peerage of Science during the preceding year (weighted by the number of evaluations by peers, so reviews evaluated by more peers influence the average more), squared (to emphasize quality over quantity), and multiplying that by the number of reviews done (i.e. each review engagement contributes to the prize determination, even where the review is the only one for that manuscript and thus not scored itself).